Kavanaugh's answers in question as confirmation vote looms

 Reporting and analysis

-At least five of Kavanaugh's classmates from Yale University have disputed his testimony.
-One said Kavanaugh was "blatantly lying" about drinking, and another said the judge "has not told the truth" about blacking out.
+At least five of Kavanaugh's classmates from Yale University have painted a different picture of his college-age drinking.
+One said he was "blatantly lying" about drinking, and another said the judge "has not told the truth" about blacking out.
 His freshman year roommate at Yale, James Roche, said, "I saw him both what I would consider blackout drunk and also dealing with the repercussions of that in the morning."
 Others said they couldn't confirm blackouts but often saw Kavanaugh in an extreme state of drunkenness.
-Still, some of Kavanaugh's other friends from his youth said they never saw him blacked out from alcohol.
+On the other hand, some of Kavanaugh's other friends from his youth said they never saw him blacked out from alcohol.

 Social circles in high school

-Note: UPDATE: This story has been updated with additional information about DC's drinking laws at the time and Kavanaugh's related testimony.